A small introduction to part of the story behind ‘Made in the UK’, that is so much more than a statement of origin.

 My tour begun with Steve who has worked in the label printing business for 28 years.
 He started showing me the entire process, from the proofs being created by the design team upstairs, that are then turned into negative films, that are later washed out and made into flexographic plates.

 There are of course many other specialist technicalities involved, however, I am not an expert and it was quite difficult to take it all in.
 I really was blown away by the amount of work that goes into label printing and the sheer amount of skill.
-Once printed, the reels of label fabric are then put in an oven for 2 hours and are almost ready for cutting.
+Once printed, the reels of label fabric are then put in an oven for two hours and are almost ready for cutting.

 These highly skilled craftsmen, easily could have spoken with me all afternoon about the intricate processes involved in label making, especially considering their expert knowledge of the industry.